fibo/fibo.github.io/_posts/2016-11-21-react-semantic-customized.md

 I do not recommend to use a `--save-dev` flag here, otherwise everytime you will run `npm install` you will be prompted into the interactive setup.
+Furthermore, file *semantic.json* will be generated with a `version` attribute.

 Create a *tris3d* theme and customize it